Splash

 Ship with AI assistance

-Splash isn't slideware.
 Rowers can create goals, receive workouts, log sessions, and watch fatigue evolve.
-It's early-stage but complete enough to put in front of users for feedback.
+It's an early-stage but fundamentally complete beta.

 What I learned